orbeon/orbeon-forms-doc/xforms/tutorial/bookcast/polishing.md

 <xf:label class="books-label">Title</xf:label>
 ```

 Now remember that Orbeon Forms does not send the XForms code directly to the web browser, but instead it transforms it into HTML.
-You realize that this is done because Orbeon Forms cannot assume that your web browser to support XForms at all.
+You realize that this is done because Orbeon Forms cannot assume your web browser to support XForms at all.
 Consider the following examples:

 ```xml
 <xf:submit id="my-submit" submission="save-submission">